Skip to main content

 What is an employment termination letter?
 Toggle answer

 An employment termination letter is an employer’s written confirmation that an employee’s employment is ending.
-It usually states the reason, final employment date, notice arrangement, HR contact, final-pay process and any appeal or review information that applies.
+It typically states the reason, final employment date, notice arrangement, HR contact, final-pay process and any applicable appeal or review information.

 Is a termination letter the same as a layoff notice?
 Toggle answer